DaveBackus/Data_Bootcamp_Book/intro.md

 ---

-**Overview.**  Data skills are enormously valuable in the modern world.
+**Overview.**  Data management skills are enormously valuable in the modern world.
 We're going to give you those skills, show you how to apply them to economic and financial data, and maybe tell a few bad jokes along the way.
 Join us!

 **Buzzwords.** Python, code, Google fu.

 ---

 This book -- and the course we developed it for -- is about data.
 It's also about tools for working with data, which in this case means **[Python][10]** and its data-related tools.
 Our focus is economic and financial data, which is what we know best, but the same tools can be applied to any data.
 By the end of the course, you will have a better idea where to find data that's useful to you.
 You will also have command over tools you can use to do something interesting with it.
 We think your life will be more interesting, too, but maybe that's just us.

 ## Answers to common questions